lnapoli87/HOL3/hands-on-lab.md

 ###Task2 - Wiring up FilesDetailsView

-01. On **FileDetailsViewController.m**, uncomment the lines in the **prepareForSegue:identifier:** to allow passing the selected file to the next screen.
+01. On **FileListViewController.m**, uncomment the lines in the **prepareForSegue:identifier:** to allow passing the selected file to the next screen.

     ```
     //ctrl.token = self.token;